griffio/griffio.github.io/_posts/2014-09-01-querydsl-maturity-model.md

 Instead of static'helper' methods to create business logic constraints, consider using annotated delegate methods to provide query extensions.

-The delegate method is exposed directly in the query and expresses the intent of the constraint explictly.
+The delegate method is exposed directly in the query and expresses the intent of the constraint explicitly.

 ~~~java
 from...where(QSalaryDetail.salaryDetail.isSalaryRelevant())